musa2342/HackHarvard/README.md

  * Debug mode: off
 INFO:werkzeug: * Running on http://localhost:8080/ (Press CTRL+C to quit)
 ```
-Copy the http://localhost:8080/ on the browser
+Copy the http://localhost:8080/ on the browser.

 Thank you for your time.